filesender/filesender/docs/v2.0/admin/configuration/index.md

 * __default:__ 40
 * __available:__ since version 2.26
 * __comment:__ Set to 0 to disable.
 Using this setting allows a passphrase that might contain all human language words without numbers, special characters etc but which is still difficult enough to guess by brute force due to it's length and thus combination of words.
+If this setting is set to say 40 then a password that is 40+ characters long will be accepted even when the encryption_password_must_have directives are in use and the password does not have the must_have constraints met.